 The leaders in the sector are adamant in showing their proactivity in adopting the newest methods to deal with repetitive (but very important tasks) to be compliant with the law and ultimately, gain some credibility with the Regulator.
 Know Your Customer, Anti Money Laundering and Counter-Terrorist Financing forms can now be processed automatically, freeing some time for analysts to focus on the most complex cases where the AI is not able to make a definitive decision.

-Although each bank is uniquely defined by the enterprise’s strength and the stability of the market it operates on, the challenges to reshape the private banking and wealth management divisions are very similar to other corporate business units.
-And the comparison with the retail banking arm to identify some of the solutions to implement those high-value use cases cannot be omitted.
+Although each bank is uniquely defined by the enterprise’s strength and the stability of the market it operates in, the challenges to reshape the private banking and wealth management divisions are very similar to other corporate business units.
+Further, the comparison with the retail banking arm to identify some of the solutions to implement those high-value use cases cannot be omitted.

 In the same vein, the wall between teams sometimes working just a few desks from one another can seriously hurt innovation.
 If the products specialists have to share analytical insights with the fiscal team to make sure they provide the right tax advice to the customers, they must adopt a common framework harmonizing the work already done and monitoring what has yet to be delivered.